eduardacandido/milestone-01/README.md

 5. Under "Branch", click the dropdown called "None" and select "main"
 - ![image](https://user-images.githubusercontent.com/101809642/222063012-5c09865a-8ac9-477c-be06-7c3e4a7a5291.png)

 6. The page will automatically refresh.
+It might take few minutes to be updated.

 7. On the top of the page you can locate the now published site [link](https://eduardacandido.github.io/milestone-01/) in the "GitHub Pages" section.
 ![image](https://user-images.githubusercontent.com/101809642/222063181-a21b3cb3-edde-465d-84ef-eab630085a17.png)